tensorflow/docs/site/en/api_docs/python/tf/contrib/data/SqlDataset.md

     processed concurrently.
 * <b>`block_length`</b>: The number of consecutive elements to produce from each input element before cycling to another input element.
+* <b>`num_parallel_calls`</b>: (Optional.)
+If specified, the implementation creates a threadpool, which is used to fetch inputs from cycle elements asynchronously and in parallel.
+The default behavior is to fetch inputs from cycle elements synchronously with no parallelism.

 #### Returns: